osilander/bacterial-genomics-intro/command-line/index.rst

 By having such a list of commands, it is also possible to *make the computer execute them in order*, making it very feasible to perform this set of commands hundreds or thoughsands of times.
 Again, we will see how to do this in a future lab.

 Finally, by having the computer perform **all** the commands, we can ensure that they are done correctly (e.g. that the top-spending cutomer is always found) - unless of course there is a bug in your program.

+Thus, by using the command line, we have solved all of these problems: we are unlikely to have errors, the process can be automated and applied to thousands of files in less than a second, and the process is easily repeated by anyone, at any time.

 Although it may seem that using the command line only complicates your life, you must stay positive, open-minded, and determined.
 As time goes on, you will begin to see that there are very significant advantages to using the command line to interact with your computer.
 First, then, you should become acquainted with it.